BJP to go solo in Lok Sabha polls in Punjab, no alliance with SAD

 "The BJP is going to contest the Lok Sabha elections alone," Punjab BJP chief Sunil Jakhar said in a video message posted on X.

+After the BJP announced its decision, SAD chief Sukhbir Singh Badal said that "for us, principles are more important than the number game," and reiterated his party's commitment to Punjab and the community.

-This decision was taken based on the feedback of people, party workers and leaders.
+Jakhar said the BJP's decision to go it alone in Punjab was taken based on the feedback of people, party workers and leaders.
 The decision has been taken for the future of Punjab and the betterment of the youth, farmers, traders, labourers and the downtrodden, he said.

 He exuded confidence that the people of Punjab will further strengthen the BJP by voting for it in large numbers on June 1.